 Starting in August 2013, the Tate no Yuusha no Nariagari light novel adaptation began publishing.
 As of June 2019, the books were up to Volume 22.

 Fan-made English translation projects for the web novel were completed back in 2015.
 Also, in 2015, One Peace Books licensed the official English translation for the Shield Hero light novel series.
 The English version is already up to Volume 20 as of June 22, 2021.
-Volume 21 is scheduled to release on December 15, 2019, while Volume 16 comes out on March 15, 2020.
+Volume 21 is scheduled to release on October 26, 2021, and Volume 22 on December 21, 2021.

 Comparisons can be made between the web novel and light novels, but overall the light novel series is changing things up by taking the plot in a different direction.
 For example, the fan-favorite Mad Scientist Naofumi story arc was replaced by a different story in the light novel version.